dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Religion is scalable cult

++ "Every victory is only the price of admission to a more difficult problem" ― Henry Kissinger

 + “Create with the heart; build with the mind.” ― Criss Jami, Killosophy

 + "Too old am I to be content with play; Too young to be untroubled by desire."
 Goethe's Faust.